This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Signs and symptoms of ADHD:

-ADHD has 2 main types, based on signs and symptoms.
-You may have a combination of the 2 main types.
-A combination is the most common type of ADHD.
+ADHD has 2 main types, inattention and hyperactivity (including being impulsive).
+Each type has 9 possible symptoms.
+You may have more symptoms of one type, or a combination of the 2 types.
+A combination is most common.
 You may do any of the following:

 - Hyperactivity and impulsivity: